Santa Catalina Parish Church (Arayat)

-The Santa Catalina de Alejandria Church, also referred to as the Arayat Church, is Renaissance-style church located at Arayat, Pampanga, Philippines.
-Since its initial construction during the late 1700s, it has been subjected to major alterations and changes such as addition of decorative ornaments and reliefs and re-painting works.
+Santa Catalina de Alexandria Parish Church, also known as Saint Catherine of Alexandria Parish Church or Arayat Church, is Renaissance-style Roman Catholic church in Arayat, Pampanga, Philippines.
+Since its initial construction during the late 1700s, it has been subjected to major alterations such as addition of decorative ornaments and reliefs and re-painting works.

 History

 On August 29, 1590, Bishop Domingo Salazar approved the request of Augustinians to establish its first mission at the town of Arayat.
 In 1600, Fray Contreras established the parish church of Arayat.
 The church was dedicated to Santa Catalina de Alejandria, a 4th-century martyr.
 She was considered as one of the most important saints of the Medieval Period.
-Her feast day is celebrated every 25 November.
+Her feast day is celebrated every November 25.

 Architectural history

 Santa Catalina Church was built in 1753, based on the canonical books stating that baptismal activities have been conducted by Fray Villalobos since 1758.
 At present, it belongs to the parish of the Vicariate of Mary, Help of Christians, in the Archdiocese of San Fernando.